NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Cosmic Cocktail.md

 * * *

 Using the liquors, vinegars, and fruits or herbs at your disposal, you spend 1 minute to create a cocktail with colors reminiscent of space and its stars.
 If immediately consumed after creation, you temporarily see everything all at once, and you gain a new understanding of the universe.
-You gain the effects of a [[Spells/Truesight|Truesight]] spell for 10 minutes.
+You gain the effects of a [[Truesight|Truesight]] spell for 10 minutes.
 Use your Crafting or Cooking Lore for any counteract checks.

 *Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*